Package Leaflet: Information for the Patient

 Consult your doctor or pharmacist before starting to use Morry Ointment.

-In any case, if the discomfort increases during treatment or persists after its interruption, it is advisable to consult the doctor.
+In any case, if the discomfort increases during treatment or persists after interruption, it is advisable to consult a doctor.

 Other medications and Morry Ointment

-You should not use at the same time other medications that serve to remove calluses, hardness, or warts, such as medications that contain benzoyl peroxide, resorcinol, sulfur, tretinoin, or topical preparations that contain alcohol.
-The combined use of these products could potentiate their effects and increase the adverse effects.
+Do not use other medications that are used to eliminate calluses, corns, or warts, such as medications that contain benzoyl peroxide, resorcinol, sulfur, tretinoin, or topical preparations that contain alcohol, at the same time.
+The combined use of these products could enhance their effects and increase side effects.

 Pregnancy, breastfeeding, and fertility